tonydelanuez/GitHub-Private-Repo-Cleanup/README.md

 # GitHub Private Repo Cleanup

 This utility helps back up your private GitHub repositories locally before deleting them off of your GitHub account - useful for migrating off of student accounts to avoid being billed.
+You can also use this script to make your private repos public (omitting whichever repositories you want).

 In order to use this script, you must first create a [GitHub Access Token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) and [assign it to the environment variable](https://askubuntu.com/questions/58814/how-do-i-add-environment-variables)  $GITHUB_ACCESS_TOKEN in your terminal.